jmussman/auth0-enterprise-ldap/README.md

 1. Add a single rule to the policy for all users anywhere that denys changing passwords.
 This is all to block passwords from being changed through LDAP if you are publishing those passwords for test accounts (as I am).

-1. Go to Security &rarr Global Session Policy and configure a policy for the groups *LDAP Read-Only* and *LDAP Users*:
+1. Go to Security &rarr; Global Session Policy and configure a policy for the groups *LDAP Read-Only* and *LDAP Users*:
     1. Make sure this policy is *first* in the list!
     1. Add a single rule that if if the user authenticates via the LDAP interface a password is required and MFA is not required (no MFA for the demonstration).